 Deconstructing Chinese texts is the key to learn how to read Chinese

 Deconstructing Chinese texts is different from deconstructing Chinese characters.
-There is only one way to deconstruct Chinese texts, while three ways to deconstruct Chinese characters.
+There is only one way to deconstruct Chinese texts, while there are three ways to deconstruct Chinese characters.

-Chinese characters can be deconstructed by strokes, components or radicals.
+Chinese characters can be deconstructed by strokes, components and radicals.
 Strokes are the most basic components of all Chinese characters, the first step for all students to learn how to write Chinese.
 Components and radicals are two different concepts.
-It is beneficial to understand what they are, especially some facts about radicals.
+It is beneficial to understand what they are.

-Let’s use English as an analogy to make this point clearer.
-English is written using individual letters.
+There are 26 letters in the English language.
 If English were written as Chinese is written, a typical sentence will look like this:

-This process of grouping Chinese characters within a sentence is a process of deconstruction.
-We need to deconstruct a block of Chinese characters into smaller groups.
-This deconstruction process is fundamental to understand the meaning of the Chinese texts.
+This process of grouping Chinese characters within a sentence is the deconstruction process.
+We deconstruct a block of Chinese characters into smaller groups, i.e. words.

 Take a look at this example: